redhat-developer/odo/docs/odo-architecture.md

 ## Service

-Service is a Kubernetes concept of abstracting the way of communicating with a set of Pods.
+Service is a Kubernetes concept of abstracting the way of communicating with a set of pods.

-odo creates a Service for every application Pod to make it accessible for communication.
+odo creates a Service for every application pod to make it accessible for communication.

 # `odo push` workflow